revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Speciation and Extinction Rates | FBD-SpeciationExtinction %}

 Two key parameters of the FBD process are the speciation rate (the rate at which lineages are added to the tree, denoted by $\lambda$ in {% ref fig_full_model_gm %}) and the extinction rate (the rate at which lineages are removed from the tree, $\mu$ in {% ref fig_full_model_gm %}).
 We will place exponential priors on both of these values, meaning we assume each parameter is drawn independently from a different exponential distribution, where each distribution has a rate parameter equal to `10`.
-An exponential distribution with a rate of `10` has an expected value (mean) of `1/10`.
+Note that an exponential distribution with a rate of `10` has an expected value (mean) of `1/10`.

 Create the exponentially distributed stochastic nodes for the `speciation_rate` and `extinction_rate` using the `~` stochastic assignment operator.

 {{ mcmc_script | snippet:"block#","4" }}

 The `~` operator in Rev instantiates a stochastic node in the model (i.e., a solid circle in {% ref fig_full_model_gm %}).
 Every stochastic node must be defined by a distribution.
 In this case, we use the Exponential.
 In the Rev language, every distribution has the prefix `dn` to make it easier to locate the various distributions in the Rev language documentation ([https://revbayes.com/documentation](https://revbayes.github.io/documentation/)).
 When a stochastic node is created in the model, the distribution function assigns it an initial value by drawing a random value from the prior distribution and assigns the node to the named variable.

 For every stochastic node we declare, we must also specify proposal algorithms (called *moves*) to sample the value of the parameter in proportion to its posterior probability.
 If a move is not specified for a stochastic node, then it will not be estimated, but fixed to its initial value.

-The extinction rate and speciation rate are both positive, real numbers (*i.e.* non-negative floating point variables).
+The extinction rate and speciation rate are both positive, real numbers (i.e., non-negative floating point variables).
 For both of these nodes, we will use a scaling move (`mvScale`), which proposes multiplicative changes to a parameter.

 {{ mcmc_script | snippet:"block#","5-6" }}